sergiodxa/remix-utils/README.md

 }
 ```

-The `event` name in both the event stream and the hook is optional, in which case it will default to `message`, if defined you must use the same event name in both sides, this also allows you to emit different events from the same event stream.
+The `event` name in both the event stream and the hook is optional, in which case it will default to `message`, if defined you must use the same event name in both sides, this also allows you to emit different events from the same event stream.\
+For Server-Sent Events to work, your server mus support HTTP streaming.
+Therefore, it won't work in services like AWS lambda.

 ### Rolling Cookies